 For me, there is something subversive and powerful about speaking for and from particular, local places.
 It doesn't have to be parochial.
 Places at the edges and on the margins need to know they are seen, heard and represented in a neo-liberal, globalised world which leaves many behind.
-Poetry can do this. [...] spoken word performed in and for particular places, changing in every show, connecting of the audience in front of it, can do this.21 of otherwise marginalised voices.
+Poetry can do this. [...] spoken word performed in and for particular places, changing in every show, connecting of the audience in front of it, can do this.

+There is an inherent and important connection, then, between poetry and place; in terms of spoken word, Fox suggests, this allows the empowerment and unification of otherwise marginalised voices.
 In many cases, as will be discussed later in this thesis, these voices are often marginalised by place itself.

-There is an inherent and important connection, then, between poetry and place; in terms of spoken word, Fox suggests, this allows the empowerment and unification

-21 Kate Fox, Chronotopia (Portishead: Burning Eye Books, 2017), 9.
+&lt;sup>21 Kate Fox, Chronotopia (Portishead: Burning Eye Books, 2017), 9.

-In The Spoken Word Revolution, Mark Eleveld suggests that the power of spoken poetry lies in 'the experience of verbal communication': 'hearing a poem lends the experience of literature an immediacy, a reality not found on the page', as 'the orally delivered poem brings to us the sound and idiolect of a person's voice, a quality often muffled between the covers of a book or intentionally obliterated by poets who seek a purity of language rinsed of human speech.'22 Whilst the published forms of these poems are, admittedly, not adaptable by the poet once in print, their urgency and spatial specificity often remains, reflective of the dialect of their writers who would otherwise be reading them aloud.
-Just as the social, political and cultural qualms of Larkin and Hughes are reflected in their poetry, so too the specific lives and times of contemporary poets are reflected in their writing (or its voiced equivalent).
+In The Spoken Word Revolution, Mark Eleveld suggests that the power of spoken poetry lies in 'the experience of verbal communication': 'hearing a poem lends the experience of literature an immediacy, a reality not found on the page', as 'the orally delivered poem brings to us the sound and idiolect of a person's voice, a quality often muffled between the covers of a book or intentionally obliterated by poets who seek a purity of language rinsed of human speech.'
+Whilst the published forms of these poems are, admittedly, not adaptable by the poet once in print, their urgency and spatial specificity often remains, reflective of the dialect of their writers who would otherwise be reading them aloud.
+Just as the social, political and cultural qualms of Larkin and Hughes are reflected in their writing (or its voiced equivalent).

 These poets, in their publications or performances, therefore, occupy a curious position of power: their work not only allows identification within the particular social circles that they represent, but also becomes an interesting reflection of the social and political thought of the poet and their specific place and time.
-Whilst the poet's voice must not be considered solely representative of homogenous thought within their communities, in some of the most powerful cases considered in this thesis, the arts permit a voice to people and places that may not usually find it on a national level (notably, Kate Fox worked with an Islamic girls' school to produce a collection of poetry, which she then reflected on in her own work).23 This, quite significantly, is the case in Yorkshire, as will be explored throughout this thesis.
+Whilst the poet's voice must not be considered solely representative of homogenous thought within their communities, in some of the most powerful cases considered in this thesis, the arts permit a voice to people and places that may not usually find it on a national level (notably, Kate Fox worked with an Islamic girls' school to produce a collection of poetry, which she then reflected on in her own work).
+This, quite significantly, is the case in Yorkshire, as will be explored throughout this thesis.

-$^{^{22}}$ Mark Eleveld, The Spoken Word Revolution: slam, hip hop & the poetry of a new generation (Illinois: Sourcebooks, 2003), 4-5.
+&lt;sup>22 Mark Eleveld, The Spoken Word Revolution: slam, hip hop & the poetry of a new generation (Illinois: Sourcebooks, 2003), 4-5.

-23 Kate Fox, 'The Day of the Hijab' in Chronotopia (Portishead: Burning Eye Books, 2017), 49-53.
+&lt;sup>23 Kate Fox, 'The Day of the Hijab' in Chronotopia (Portishead: Burning Eye Books, 2017), 49-53.